awestover/theknightdawns/README.md

 ***************************************************************************************************
 #### TODO

+### add story line & design
+  - croud sourced???

+### Quest arrow
+  - Dijkstras!!!!

 ### battle mode
-    -- lots of stuff todo
-    -- first of all what stats should they even have -- how does inventory play into it?
+    - first of all what stats should they even have
+    - how does inventory play into it?
-    -- i think questing should level up character base health etc -- in fight some actions could be
+    - i think questing should level up character base health etc
+    - in fight some actions could be
-        -- summon minions
+        - summon minions
-            -- chalkling circle
+            - chalkling circle
-        -- shoot / cast magic spell
+        - shoot / cast magic spell
-        -- build defenses
+        - build defenses
-        -- go up and hit with sword
+        - go up and hit with sword

-### fix up problems with sprites
-  -- the process for importing a new sprite sheet needs to be WAYYYY easier

-  -- Handle different sized sprites
-    -- not by making them werid sizes!! - my beautiful art :( -- centering is kinda hacky too though: stuff falls over the edge of tiles...

 ### add inventory

+        - gets stored in userData

 ### make sure we aren't rendering stuff off screen!!

-  - eh Cpp is fast, this isn't really a priority atm since worlds are at most like 16 (?) times the size of the view -- but later: "sure why not"
+  - eh Cpp is fast, this isn't really a priority atm since worlds are at most like 16 (?) times the size of the view
+  - but later: "sure why not"

 ***************************************************************************************************
 ***************************************************************************************************